Top Tips to make the most of a day at Alton Towers

 Must dos with kids

 Obviously if you have young children, CBeebies Land is a must do at Alton Towers.
-There are lots of rides there and plenty for the whole family to enjoy together.
-The new Hey Duggee Big Adventure Badge, was a hit on our last trip.
+There are lots of rides and attractions in that area and plenty for the whole family to enjoy together.
+The Hey Duggee Big Adventure Badge, was a hit when the boys were younger.
 It’s a great opportunity for the kids to run around and the adults can take a well earned break.

-Other attractions that are suitable for young children, and tested and loved by Finn and Ollie, include The Blade (a pirate ship next to Nemesis), Heave Ho (another pirate ship type ride) and The Runaway Mine Train.
-These all have height restrictions of 0.9m, you can see the full list here.
+Other attractions that are suitable for young children, and tested and loved by our kids, include Heave Ho (a pirate ship ride) and The Runaway Mine Train.
+These both have height restrictions of 0.9m, you can see the full list here.

 Ollie loved spotting the sharks at Sharkbait Reef